sinch/ios-proximity-tutorial/readme.md

                     }
     }];
 ```
 Within this method, we're querying Parse and searching for a user object that has a matching username to the user that's calling us.
 As you can see, we're sourcing the username from the remoteUserId property on the call object.
 Then we run a block, and if there isn't an error, we get the screen name of the user and store it in a NSString object.
 In the next line, we're calling a method that we send the name of the caller to.
 Although you may think this is a strange place to call a method that presents the incomingCall screen, it's the most logical.
 We don't want to present the incomingCall screen unless we know what the user’s name is, so we wait until after we've received that from Parse to present the next screen.
-Although there will be a small lag whie the query is taking place, it's nothing major and adds to the user experience.
+Although there will be a small lag while the query is taking place, it's nothing major and adds to the user experience.

 Go ahead and declare the presentIncomingCallScreen method below the didReceiveIncomingCall method in the newFriends.m file.
-Remember it's going to need to take one variable, a NSString and it won't need to return anything so make it void.
+Remember it's going to need to take one variable, a NSString, and it won't need to return anything, so make it void.
 The method should look something like this:

 ```objective-c

 	- (void)presentIncomingCallScreen:(NSString *)username {
 	}
 ```
 Now we're going to add in the logic.
-The functionality required will be to present the IncomingCall screen, set the view controllers delegate, present the view controller itself, and then set the nameOfFriendLabel.
+The functionality required will be to present the IncomingCall screen, set the view controller’s delegate, present the view controller itself, and then set the nameOfFriendLabel.
 Go ahead and try this yourself.
 The storyboard name is Main and the view controller we want to present identifier is incomingCall.
 If you had some trouble, here's the code we came up with:

 ```objective-c